-U.S. Career Institute wants you to feel secure that you will receive the highest-quality and most up-to-date education.
+U.S. Career Institute wants you to feel secure that you will receive the high quality and industry relevant education.
 Accreditation is a strong indicator of a school's ability to meet rigorous educational and business criteria.
 U.S. Career Institute is pleased to be nationally accredited by the Distance Education Acceditating Commission, 1101 17th St. NW, Suite 808, Washington, DC 20036; phone: 202-234-5100; www.deac.org.